akmitrich/rlp/README.md

     Match,
 }
 ```
 That is why this crate is far far from production quality.
-Please make some improvements to it.
-Or be inspired to make your implementation of the Lua patterns in Rust.
+You are welcomed to make some improvements to it.
+Or be inspired to make your own implementation of the Lua patterns in Rust.

 Keep in touch!